 Coherence and flexibility

 The Teach Computing Curriculum is structured in units.
 For these units to be coherent, the lessons within a unit must be taught in order.
-However, across a year group, the units themselves do not need to be taught in order, with the exception of ‘Programming’ units, where concepts and skills rely on prior learning and experiences.
+However, across a year group, the units themselves do not need to be taught in order, except for ‘Programming’ units, where concepts and skills rely on prior learning and experiences.

 The Teach Computing Curriculum uses the National Centre for Computing Education’s computing taxonomy to ensure comprehensive coverage of the subject.
 All learning outcomes can be described through a high-level taxonomy of ten strands, ordered alphabetically as follows: